manifold-systems/manifold/docs/articles/binding_exprs.md

 # What if adjacency were a *binary operator*?

-What if this were a real, type-safe expression:
+What if this were a real, compile time type-safe expression:
 ```java
 2025 July 19   // → LocalDate
 ```

-That’s the idea behind *binding expressions* -- a compiler plugin for Java I put together to explore what it would be like if adjacency were a binary operator.
+That’s the idea behind *binding expressions* -- a compiler plugin for Java that explores what it would be like if adjacency were a binary operator.
 In a nutshell, it lets adjacent expressions bind based on their static types, to form a new expression.

 ---